holochain/benchmarks/README.md

 ```

 - _Ethereum:_
-For prosposals with 1k in the proposal text:
+For proposals with 1k in the proposal text:
 ``` shell
 $ truffle test
 ...